 In 2007, the Ministry of the Environment, Conservation and Parks released Regulation 453/07 requiring all municipalities to complete a Financial Plan for their drinking water system.
-City Council approved an update to the 20-year plan in July 2018.
+City Council approved an update to the 20-year plan on January 8, 2024.